JATOS/JATOS_docs/docs/Manage_your_JATOS/User-Manager.md

 ### OpenID Connect (OIDC)

-Since version 3.8.5, JATOS supports [OIDC](https://openid.net/developers/how-connect-works/) authentication.
+JATOS supports [OIDC](https://openid.net/developers/how-connect-works/) authentication.
 OIDC requires an external provider (e.g., [Keycloak](https://www.keycloak.org/)).
 See [JATOS configuration](JATOS_Configuration.html#openid-connect-oidc-authentication) for setup details.

 New users authenticating via OIDC are created automatically.
 OIDC user accounts cannot be added manually by an Admin.

 ### ORCID

-Since version 3.8.5, JATOS supports [ORCID Sign-In](https://info.orcid.org/documentation/features/public-api/orcid-as-a-sign-in-option-to-your-system/).
+JATOS supports [ORCID Sign-In](https://info.orcid.org/documentation/features/public-api/orcid-as-a-sign-in-option-to-your-system/).
 To enable, set your ORCID *client ID* and *client secret* in the configuration.
 See [how to obtain these](https://info.orcid.org/documentation/integration-guide/registering-a-public-api-client/) and [how to configure JATOS](JATOS_Configuration.html#orcid-orcidorg-authentication).

 New users authenticating via ORCID are created automatically.
 ORCID user accounts cannot be added manually by an Admin.